Sean Burns (footballer): Forfar Athletic

 On 29 May 2019, Burns joined League One club Forfar Athletic on a one-year contract.
 He made 13 appearances and scored one goal before his departure in January 2020.

 Stenhousemuir

 On 25 January 2020, Burns transferred to League Two club Stenhousemuir on a contract running until the end of the 2019–20 season.
 He made four appearances before he was released.

 Stranraer

 On 5 July 2020, Burns signed a contract with newly-relegated League Two club Stranraer.
 He made 18 appearances during a 2020–21 season which ended with a semi-final defeat in the League One play-offs.
 Named vice-captain, Burns remained at Stair Park for 2021–22 and made 35 appearances during a mid-table season, scoring two goals.
 Work commitments led to his departure from the club in June 2022.

 Pollok

 In June 2022, Burns signed a two-year contract with West of Scotland League Premier Division club Pollok.
+He made 32 appearances and scored four goals during the 2022–23 season.